JoshuaCWebDeveloper/genai-node-red/README.md

     -   Console on bottom (debug output)
     -   Light and dark modes (set somewhere in the header)
     -   All panels have close buttons and all panels can be toggled in header
+-   Implement search functionality within the file tree to allow users to quickly find specific flows.